joinpursuit/Pursuit-Core-iOS/lessons/unit4/Programmatic-View-Management/README.md

-## Programmable View Management
+## Programmable View Management Continued

 ## Objectives
-* Creating UIControls Programmatically
-* Create an app without the use of storyboards
+* Create a TableView and its custom cell in code
+* Create a Custom View and it to a View Controller
+* Create UIBarButtonItems in code
 * Programmable Auto Layout using LayoutAnchors
 * Understand frame and bounds
-* Understand what is UIWindow and its purpose in our app
+* Dependency Injection using the View Controller's initializer

+Misc.......
+* Get a Storyboard instance in code?????
+* Create a Tab Bar Controller in code????
+* Create a Collection View in code????

 ## UIWindow
 Normally, Xcode provides your app's main window.
 New iOS projects use storyboards to define the app’s views.
 Storyboards require the presence of a window property on the app delegate object, which the Xcode templates automatically provide.